Jackie Murray: Publications

 Murray's Curriculum Vitae is available on Academia.edu.
-She has written articles on Hellenistic Poetry, focusing on Apollonius of Rhodes, Callimachus of Cyrene, and Herodas, as well as on the female poets, Erinna, Nossis, and Anyte.
+Her monograph, Apollonius' Argonautica and the Poetics of Controversy (DeGruyter/Brill 2026) formulates a new critical framework to explain the intellectual, structural, and metapoetic design of Apollonius Rhodius' Argonautica.
+The central thesis is that Apollonius systematically employs the "poetics of controversy", which is the deliberate integration of the live debates of his contemporary Alexandrians over philology, astronomy, historiography, and philosophy into the fabric of the epic narrative.
+Besides focusing on Apollonius of Rhodes, she has also written articles on Hellenistic poets, e.g., Callimachus of Cyrene, Herodas, as well as on the female poets, Erinna, Nossis, and Anyte.
 Her 2014 article, Anchored in Time: The Date in Apollonius' Argonautica, uses the astronomical references in the Argonautica to show that the poem commemorates the year 238 BCE.
 In 238 BCE, Ptolemy III Euergetes introduced the first 365.25 day calendar with a leap year.
 The leap year was a reform to the Egyptian 365 day Sirius based Calendar.
-The star's periodicity is very close to the sun's making it seem like a solar calendar.
 Murray's argument returns the dating of the Argonautica back to the late 3rd century dating reported all the ancient sources except the so-called List of Alexandrian Librarians (P.Oxy.
-1241), which Murray had argued in a 2012 article was an parody of an ancient grammarian's notes, and not to be taken as serious ancient scholarship.
+1241), which Murray argues in a 2012 article should not be treated as more historically valid that the transmitted source as it was likely a parody of the notes of an ancient grammarian, and not serious ancient scholarship.

+She also co-edited with Rosa Andújar and Elena Giusti the Cambridge Companion to Classics and Race.